Chronicle of a Blood Merchant: Critical response

 According to Jeffrey Wasserstrom, Chronicle of a Blood Merchant was "hailed by many as one of the best books published in China in the 1990s."
 Richard King addressed Gang Yue's comparison to Lu Xun by stating that "Yu Hua's small-town everyman becomes a figure of a dignity to which Ah Q could never aspire".
 King also praised the novel's construction.
 The book was praised in The Seattle Times as a "rare achievement in literature....
 [Xu Sanguan is] a character that reflects not just a generation but the soul of a people."
 Michael Laris of The Washington Post argued, "The epic—and at times crude—stories of struggle and survival in [...]
 Chronicle of a Blood Merchant offer unforgettable images of cruelty and kindness, [and] Yu Hua's characters are torn between their animal instincts and their humanity.
 What Yu Hua brings to these narratives is a steely willingness to take things too far."

 Ha Jin, author of Waiting, described Yu Hua as a "major contemporary novelist" and stated that the latter "writes with a cold eye but a warm heart.
 His novels are ingeniously structured and exude a mythical aura.
 Though unmistakably Chinese, they are universally resonant."
 Dai Sijie, author of Balzac and the Little Chinese Seamstress (2000), called it a "wrenching and blackly humorous tale.
 Long after I closed the book, the character Xu Sanguan has remained stubbornly impressed upon my heart."

 Wang Ping, author of Foreign Devil (1996) and Aching for Beauty (2000), wrote, "Chronicle of a Blood Merchant takes us straight to the heartland of China—the towns, streets, courtyards, kitchens, and bedrooms where ordinary Chinese live.
 They may not be great warriors or politicians, but their courageous efforts in living a life with hope and dignity make them true heroes.
 This book is a gem."
 Nola Theiss, author of Kliatt, argued, "The story is filled with strange attitudes and behaviors, which give insight to this peculiar time and place.
 Yu Hua is considered one of the most important young writers in China today and his writing carries a truth that is typical of fables and parables."

 Adaptions

-A Korean-language film adaptation (Chronicle of a Blood Merchant) directed by Ha Jung-woo premiered in South Korea on January 15, 2015.

-Instead of setting the background in rural China, the film has been localized and the setting is shifted right after the Korean War.
+A Korean-language film adaptation, directed by Ha Jung-woo, premiered in South Korea on January 15, 2015.
+Instead of being set in rural China, the film was localized and the setting shifted to the aftermath of the Korean War.
 Leaving out the political movements, the film emphasizes more on the storyline of protagonists' daily life.

 In 2013, a stage play Chronicle of a Blood Merchant reworked by Tang Wai-Kit was premiered by the We Draman Group in Hong Kong.